-A Green Backed Tit enjoys some wormy breakfast.
-Common in the Himalayas and other parts of South Asia, this colourful little bird makes a sweet twittering call, and nests in tree hollows.
+Common in the Himalayas and other parts of South Asia, Green Backed Tits have a sweet twittering calls, and nest in tree hollows.

-The house crow is also known as the Indian Crow or the grey necked crow, and identifiable from its other crow cousins by the lighter grey colouration of neck and underparts.
+Also known as the Indian Crow or the grey necked crow, the house crow is identifiable from its other crow cousins by the lighter grey colouration of neck and underparts.
 Originating from the Indian subcontinent, it is a scavenging animal, and thrives wherever humans are.
 Considered to be invasive, and regarded as a pest, it has been exterminated in places like Australia, where it arrived via ship, along with humans.

 The Turtle Dove has feathers of a lovely, earthy colour, and a soothing murmuring call.
 These birds belong to the pigeon and dove family, and are found commonly across Asia.